epfml/getting-started/README.md

 > **Keep your files inside your home folder**: Importantly, when a job is restarted or killed, everything inside the container folders of `~/` are lost.
 This is why you need to work inside `/mloscratch/homes/<your username>`.
 For conda and other things (e.g. `~/.zshrc`), we have set up automatic symlinks to files that are persistent on scratch.
 >
 > To have a job that can run in the background, do `python csub.py -n sandbox --train --command "cd /mloscratch/homes/<your username>/<your code>; python main.py "`
->
->  There are differences between the clusters of IC and RCP, which require different tool versions (`runai-ic`, `runai-rcp`, ...).
-Since this is a bit of a hassle, we made it easy to switch between the clusters via the commands `ic-cluster`, `rcp-cluster` and `rcp-cluster-prod`.
-To make sure you're aware of the cluster you're using, the `csub` script asks you to set the cluster to use before submitting a job: `python csub.py -n sandbox --cluster ic-caas` (choosing between `["rcp-caas-test", "ic-caas", "rcp-caas-prod"]`).
-It only works when the cluster argument matches your currently chosen cluster.

 You're good to go :) It's up to you to customize your environment and install the packages you need.
 Read up on the rest of this README to learn more about the cluster and the scripts.
 Remember that you can switch between the two contexts of the IC cluster and RCP cluster with the command `runai config cluster <cluster-name>` as shown above -- for example, if you need a 80GB A100 GPU, use `runai config cluster rcp-caas-prod`.